microsoft/TypeScript-wiki/What's-new-in-TypeScript?.md

 console.log(x[0].substr(1)); // OK
 console.log(x[1].substr(1)); // Error, 'number' does not have 'substr'
 ```
-When accessing an element outside the set of known indices, a union type is used instead:
+In TypeScript 1.4, when accessing an element outside the set of known indices, a union type is used instead:
 ```ts
 x[3] = 'world'; // OK
 console.log(x[5].toString()); // OK, 'string' and 'number' both have toString